 - East has a walkable strip that is bustling with some of the best restaurants in Austin.
 One of the reasons why you should move to the East is because this area has been included in Forbes Magazine’s list of Best Hipster Neighborhoods.

-If you still can’t decide between an apartment downtown or in the suburbs, research every area.
+If you still can’t decide between an apartment in a central location or in the suburbs, research every area.
 All of them have something unique to offer to their residents.

 When relocating to Texas, you should probably research crime rates in the state.
-Knowing how safe is your neighborhood is a step one in settling down.
-Luckily, ATX is a very safe place.
-Its crime rates are the lowest among the four big cities in Texas.
-You will not make a mistake if you choose this place to be your future home.
+Knowing how safe your neighborhood is is a step one in settling down, and it will also relieve your moving stress.
+Luckily, ATX is very safe.
+Its crime rates are the lowest among the four big cities in TX.
+You will not make a moving mistake if you choose it to be your future home.

 A Variety of Job Opportunities Are a Good Reason for Relocation

 Are you after one of those jobs that require relocation?
 Going to ATX will bring you diverse opportunities for career advancement, and finding a job before moving to another state won’t cause you a headache.
 With a stable economy, this is the place where companies open their offices, creating more jobs as they go.